ErMapsh/React-NewsMonkey-project/README.md

 ## we using infinite scorll - todays date is 14-11-21
 - in infinite scroll we can access only 100 articles
 - after so many result we are requesting for artices, we need to upgrade plan so we dont get in error after 100 news article

+## top loading bar
+- in these we need to go github page of react-top-loading-bar
+- is simple to implement

+## api key hiding
+- Hiding API Key by Adding Custom Environment Variables
+- creating .env.local file we assign apikey to var
+- using [process.env.(variable name of api key in .env.local file) ]